awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-servicerole.md

 When you create an environment by using the Elastic Beanstalk API, and don't specify a service role, Elastic Beanstalk creates a [monitoring service\-linked role](using-service-linked-roles-monitoring.md) for your account, if it doesn't already exist, and uses it for the new environment\.
 You can also use IAM to create your account's monitoring service\-linked role in advance\.
 When your account has a monitoring service\-linked role, you can use it to create an environment by using the Elastic Beanstalk API, the Elastic Beanstalk console, or the EB CLI\.

-In addition, if you enable [managed platform updates](environment-platform-update-managed.md) for the environment and specify `AWSServiceRoleForElasticBeanstalkManagedUpdates` as the value for the `ServiceRoleForManagedUpdates` option of the `[aws:elasticbeanstalk:managedactions](command-options-general.md#command-options-general-elasticbeanstalkmanagedactions)` namespace, Elastic Beanstalk creates a [managed updates service\-linked role](using-service-linked-roles-managedupdates.md) for your account, if it doesn't already exist, and uses it to perform managed updates for the new environment\.
+In addition, if you enable [managed platform updates](environment-platform-update-managed.md) for the environment and specify `AWSServiceRoleForElasticBeanstalkManagedUpdates` as the value for the `ServiceRoleForManagedUpdates` option of the `[aws:elasticbeanstalk:managedactions](command-options-general.md#command-options-general-elasticbeanstalkmanagedactions)` namespace, Elastic Beanstalk creates a [managed\-updates service\-linked role](using-service-linked-roles-managedupdates.md) for your account, if it doesn't already exist, and uses it to perform managed updates for the new environment\.

 **Note**
-When Elastic Beanstalk tries to create the monitoring and managed updates service\-linked roles for your account when you create an environment, you must have the `iam:CreateServiceLinkedRole` permission\.
+When Elastic Beanstalk tries to create the monitoring and managed\-updates service\-linked roles for your account when you create an environment, you must have the `iam:CreateServiceLinkedRole` permission\.
 If you don't have this permission, environment creation fails, and you see a message explaining the issue\.
 As an alternative, another user with permission to create service\-linked roles can use IAM to create the service linked\-role in advance\.
 You can then create your environment even without having the `iam:CreateServiceLinkedRole` permission\.

 ## Verifying the default service role's permissions<a name="iam-servicerole-verify"></a>